-- P. Sexual assault.
-An incident that includes a threat of rape, fondling, indecent liberties, child molestation, or sodomy.
-Both male and female students can be victims of sexual assault.
-The threat must include all of the following: - 1.
-Intent; - 2.
-Fear; and - 3.
-Capability - Q. Substantial Disruption.
-An incident which results in the temporary suspension of the educational process due to a school evacuation, interference with learning activities/educational process, and/or requires the intervention of outside agencies such as the police or fire department. - R. Transmittal.
+- N. Substantial Disruption.
+An incident which results in the temporary suspension of the educational process due to a school evacuation, interference with learning activities/educational process, and/or requires the intervention of outside agencies such as the police or fire department. - O. Transmittal.
 The transfer of an object, thing, electronic message or image, or substance from one person to another.
 Transmittal does not occur when the person immediately returns the item back to the person who gave it to them or if it is immediately delivered to a teacher or school administrator.
-(The term "immediately" means without delay.) - S. Unauthorized Substances/Drugs shall include: - a.
+(The term "immediately" means without delay.) - P. Unauthorized Substances/Drugs shall include: - a.
 Any substances deemed to be illegal under Chapter 893. - b.
 Any drugs or controlled substances that constitute a felony under Florida Statute. - c.
-Any prescription drug (not prescribed for the student who is in possession of the medication) and any prescription medication not authorized as part of Policy 6305. - d.
-Any substance which are derivatives of marijuana. - e.T.
-Under the Influence.
-Any student who attends a school or school-sponsored event subsequent to having used or ingested any mood-altering or unauthorized substance as defined within this policy. - T.U.
-Violent Behavior.
-Behavior using physical force that causes damage or injury or violates or abuses another person or property. - U.V.
-Fighting-Mutual Combat/Altercation.
-When two or more persons mutually participate in use of force or physical violence that requires either 1) physical restraint or 2) results in injury requiring first aid or medical attention. - V.W.
-Disruptive Behavior.
-Behavior that causes confusion or disorder or interrupts, interferes, or impedes normal classroom or school activities. - W.X.
-Weapons.
+Any prescription drug (not prescribed for the student who is in possession of the medication) and any medication not authorized as part of Policy 6305. - Q. Violent Behavior.
+Behavior using physical force that causes damage or injury or violates or abuses another person or property. - R. Fighting-Mutual Combat/Altercation.
+When two or more persons mutually participate in use of force or physical violence that requires either 1) physical restraint or 2) results in injury requiring first aid or medical attention. - S. Disruptive Behavior.
+Behavior that causes confusion or disorder or interrupts, interferes, or impedes normal classroom or school activities. - T. Weapons.
 For purposes of this policy, weapons are defined in two categories, Class "A" or Class "B." An object which can be defined as a Class "A" weapon pursuant to this policy shall be conclusively determined to be a Class "A" weapon and further classifications shall not be considered.

-Use/Possession/Transmittal of Class "A" weapons include, all Weapons and Firearms defined in Chapter 790, Florida Statute.
+Use/Possession/Transmittal of Class "A" weapons include, all wWeapons and Firearms defined in Chapter 790, Florida Statute. and: